 You must also tell your doctor if you:

-Tell your doctor or pharmacist if you are taking any other medicines, including any that you buy without a prescription from your pharmacy, supermarket or health food shop.
-Some medicines and Tryzan Tabs may interfere with each other.
-These include:
+Tell your doctor or pharmacist if you are taking any other medicines, including any that you buy without a prescription from a pharmacy, supermarket or health food shop.

 Follow all directions given to you by your doctor and pharmacist carefully.
 They may differ from the information contained in this leaflet.

-If you do not understand the instructions on the pack, ask your doctor or pharmacist for help.
+If you do not understand the instructions on the pack, ask your doctor or pharmacist.

-Swallow the tablets whole with a full glass of water.
+Tryzan should be swallowed whole with a glass of water.

-Take Tryzan Tabs at about the same time each day.
+Take your medicine at about the same time each day.
 Taking it at the same time each day will have the best effect.
 It will also help you remember when to take it.

 If it is almost time for your next dose, skip the dose you missed and take your next dose when you are meant to.